ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/filtering-apis-to-be-discovered.md

 linkTitle: Feature - Discover APIs
 draft: false
 weight: 40
-description: Learn how to set up tag-based condition expression(s) using the APIMANAGER_FILTER environment variable to discover APIs that could be added to Amplify Central.
+description: Learn how to set up tag-based condition expressions using the APIMANAGER_FILTER environment variable to discover APIs that could be added to Amplify Central.
 ---